-The growth and increasing professionalism of the music festival has evolved significantly.
-The first music festival conducted in 1991 attracted a total of 12 schools and colleges delivering 43 ensembles.
-By contrast the 2018 Festival ran for four days across eight separate venues, welcoming 113 schools and colleges from various locations throughout Queensland and interstate, bringing with them 572 separate ensembles with a total of 15,046 student performances receiving comments from nationally recognised adjudicators.
-It is the single-largest festival of it’s kind in the Asia-Pacific Region.
+QCMF has evolved significantly over the last 30 years.
+The first festival – conducted in 1991 – attracted a total of 12 schools and colleges delivering 43 ensembles.
+By contrast QCMF 2019 ran for four days across eight separate venues, welcoming 111 schools and colleges from various locations throughout Queensland, interstate and overseas, bringing with them 579 separate ensembles with 14,965 student performances receiving comments from nationally recognised adjudicators.

 QCMF attracts more than 20,000 people annually.
 Its success is a testament to the selfless dedication of the Festivals more than 500 volunteers, innovative management and planning teams and the generosity of its sponsors.

 The Queensland Catholic Schools’ & Colleges’ Music Festival has had an exciting history since its creation in 1991.
 At that time a number of staff from Villanova College Coorparoo, who had developed their own school’s comprehensive instrumental music programme, were lamenting the lack of quality performance opportunities for ensembles from Catholic schools.

 Opportunities for Catholic schools to perform, to come together, to listen to one another and to get good positive feedback from professional adjudicators were few indeed.
 Armed with these goals and good doses of enthusiasm and perseverance QCMF was born.